 That's where something like the Orion

-StarShoot Solar System Color Imaging Camera IV astrocamera comes in.
+StarShoot Solar System Color Imaging Camera astrocamera comes in.
 The StarShoot is an

 inexpensive and easy to use system that works as an astrocamera for imaging

 solar system objects.
 It works much like the Quickcam Astrocamera

 that I describe, and its predecessor, the Celestron NexImage reviewed on

 The Celestron StarShoot is newer version of my older NexImage unit, and like